-We know your business relies on the safety and accessibility of your Square account, and we take our role in helping protect your business information seriously.
+We know your business relies on the safety and accessibility of your Square account, and we take our role in protecting your business information seriously.

 Retiring security questions

-We’re all familiar with those somewhat personal, somewhat random questions that have been associated with account security across a variety of online services.
-These “security questions” were an optional feature we’ve had for years to help protect accounts from unauthorized access.
-Many websites for critical services — like banks, city utilities, and marketplaces — still use security questions before resetting your password or to verify your identity when they think it may not be you.
+We’re all familiar with those somewhat personal (sometimes random) questions associated with account security online.
+These ‘security questions’ were an optional feature Square used to help protect accounts from unauthorised access.
+Many websites for integral services — like banks, utilities and marketplaces — still use security questions before resetting your password or when verifying your identity if there’s a chance it may not be you.

-However, as your personal information becomes more and more accessible via public records and social networks, the answers to these questions are more easily found online, essentially eliminating their effectiveness as a security feature.
-Additionally, many times the answers to these questions can be easily forgotten or responses may change over time (such as your favorite movie or your pet’s name), meaning that security questions have become a common source of seller confusion and frustration.
+However, as your personal information becomes more and more accessible via public records and social networks, the answers to these questions can be more easily found online.
+Naturally, this eliminates their effectiveness as a security feature.
+The fact that the answers to these questions also lose their relevance over time — or are simply forgotten — means that security questions have become a common source of confusion and frustration.

-With all that in mind, we’ve decided to retire questions once and for all.
-We’re not the first to do away with security questions: Google dropped them in 2014.
-As we wind down security questions, we’re transitioning sellers to the more secure two-factor verification approach (read more below).
+With all that in mind, we decided to retire security questions once and for all.
+We’re not the first to do away with them, as Google dropped them in 2014.
+In their wake, we’re transitioning all our sellers to the heightened security of two-factor verification.

-Two-factor verification is one of the best ways (PDF) to help ensure that only you can access your account.
-Two-factor verification uses both something you know (a password), and something you have (your device) to confirm it’s you before you can log in.
+Two-factor verification is one of the best ways to ensure that nobody but you can access your account.
+It uses something you know (a password) and something you have (your device) to confirm your identity at the point of login.

-After enabling 2-Step Verification for your Square account, to sign in you first need to enter the password associated with your account.
-Once that has been accepted, you’re prompted to enter a one-time code via either SMS or Google Authenticator (Android, iOS) before finally logging in to the system.
-WIth this approach, even if your password is stolen, a malicious actor can’t access your account unless they also have access to your phone.
+To sign in after enabling 2-factor verification for your Square account, you first need to enter the password associated with your account.
+Once that has been accepted, you’ll be prompted to enter a unique, one-time code via SMS or Google Authenticator (Android or iOS) before finally logging in to the system.
+With this approach, even if your password is stolen, the perpetrator can’t access your account unless they also have access to your phone.

-We know that every now and then you or someone on your team may need to call in to Square Customer Success for help or questions about your account.
-Now, Square allows account owners to add and manage Authorized Representatives in the Account & Settings section of their Square Dashboard, and to designate these trusted individuals as people who are able to discuss account-specific information with our Customer Success team.
+Every now and then, you or someone on your team may need to call Square Customer Services with questions about your account.
+Square now allows account owners to add and manage Authorised Representatives in the Account & Settings section of their Square Dashboard.
+You may also assign these trusted individuals with the permissions to discuss account-specific information with our Customer Services team.

-From a security standpoint, we’ve gone one step further and introduced a dynamic authentication feature before Customer Success can discuss account information with your Authorized Representative.
-Similar to the SMS-based 2-Step Verification flow, we require you to register the representative with their email and phone number, and when they call in to support, we send them a one-time verification code before they can proceed.
+The security of your business is our business, and we’ve gone one step further to introduce a dynamic authentication feature before Customer Services can discuss account information with your Authorised Representative.
+Similar to the SMS-based 2-factor verification flow, we require you to register the representative with their email and phone number.
+When they call in to support, we’ll send them a one-time verification code before they can proceed.

-We’re always hard at work building additional security features for all our customers, so keep an eye out here for more updates and make sure to use security best practices to keep your account safe.
+We never stop building additional security features for all our customers, so keep an eye out here for more updates — and make sure to use internet security best practices to keep your account safe.